markwkidd/cushaw-handbook/recipes/cushaw-pumpkin-pie.md

 1. Preheat oven to 425 degrees Fahrenheit.
 2. In a large bowl, combine ingredients; mix well and turn into shell.
-3. Bake 15 minutes, then reduce oven heat to 350 degrees and continue baking 30 minutes or until a knife inserted 1 inch from the edge comes out clean.
+3. Bake 15 minutes, then reduce oven heat to 350 degrees and continue baking approximately 40 minutes.
+The sides of the pie will be set but the center will still be wobbly.
+A knife inserted 1 inch from the edge will come out clean.
-4. Cool completely before cutting and serving.
+4. Cool the pie completely before cutting and serving.
 Garnish if desired with whipped cream and nuts.

+Pies should be stored in the refrigerator and will keep for a few days.
+You can also freeze a pie immediately after it cools down by wrapping the pie tightly in layers of plastic wrap.